StudioEtrange/tango/README.md

 ## AVAILABLE COMMANDS

 ```
-	install : deploy this app."
+	install : deploy this app.
 	up [service [-b]] [--module module] [--plugin plugin] [--freeport]: launch all available services or one service
 	down [service] [--mods mod-name] [--all]: down all services or one service.
 Except shared internal service when in shared mode (--all force stop shared service).
 	restart [service] [--module module] [--plugin plugin] [--freeport]: restart all services or one service.